omarkamal10/camlist-challenge-2/Readme.md

 ### Assumptions:

-The name and bidding money are tab separated
+The name and bidding money are comma separated.
 The input file has no extra lines at the end of it.